ericnograles/aspnet-core-react-redux/README.md

 ## Overview

-A sample boilerplate of .Net Core + React for exclusively non-Windows machines and with minimal prerequisites.
+A sample boilerplate of the .Net Core + React/Redux template for exclusively *nix machines with minimal prerequisites.

 ## Prerequisites